Insight - 'Go anywhere' bond funds pose risks that investors can't see

 Fund companies say that the whole reason investors choose their funds is because they don’t want to be bothered with the nuances of what the managers are doing.

-"When you switch over to an unconstrained portfolio mandate you are lowering your interest rate risk, but taking on manager risk," said Anne Walsh, assistant chief investment officer for fixed income at Guggenheim Investments and co-manager of the $3.6 billion Guggenheim Macro Opportunities Fund.
+"When you switch over to an unconstrained portfolio mandate you are lowering your interest rate risk, but taking on manager risk," said Anne Walsh, assistant chief investment officer for fixed income at Guggenheim Investments and co-manager of the $3.6 billion Guggenheim Macro Opportunities Fund (GIOAX.O).

 DURATION BETS